JamesTurnerGit/bink_tech-test/README.md

 not using dominant colour as a filter- Google search API does not allow the colour red, amongst others. instead, the colour is appended onto the search term.

-## things to do differently if I started from scratch again
+## things i'd do differently starting from scratch

 because In this case it looks like it's mainly the ruby being judged and not the project as a whole I'd implement a database from the start.